frainfreeze/dotfiles/debian/readme.md

 > /dev/sda
 ```

-## after install stuff
+## after install
 Login into your new os:
 - xfce: use default config
 - open terminal emulator (up left, applications)
-- enter 'su' and press enter, enter your root password, (press 'y' and 'enter' when prompted)
+- type 'su' and press enter, enter your root password, (press 'y' and 'enter' when prompted)
     and run following commands (after $ sign):
     ```
     $ nano /etc/apt/sources.list
         - delete or comment out with # line 3, deb cdrom:[Debian GNu/....
         - add 'contrib non-free' after each main
-        - your screen should look like this https://i.imgur.com/jaWsWhY.png
+        - your screen should look something like this https://i.imgur.com/jaWsWhY.png
         - pres crtl-x then y then enter

     $ apt update && apt upgrade